 Thais seated herself on the stool at the short side of the table and unrolled the improvised map she'd created the last time she'd weaved the spell.
 The paint had smeared, but it was recognizable enough.
 Nikon and Aelius grabbed a hold of the paper's rounded edges and held it in place, as Thais placed the small bowl she'd brought with her in her lap.
 There was already brown liquid in it.

 Thais' lips kept moving for a good five minutes.
 The rest of the kitchen's occupants sat stock still, merely watching.
 Dylis could feel the spell in the air, crackling like electricity.
-She found herself wondering what it would feel like if she brushed her fingers against Thais arm at that moment and then found herself questioning her own sanity for the remainder of the weaving.
+She found herself wondering what it would feel like if she brushed her fingers against Thais arm at that moment and then questioned her own sanity for the remainder of the weaving.

 Without word or sign Thais put the bowl down on the makeshift map, dipped her fingers in the liquid and drew a line from the houses that were Trade to...